Beastmaster 2: Through the Portal of Time: Plot

 Lyranna shows Arklon a dimensional doorway to a parallel plane leading to modern-day Los Angeles and the ultimate power; a neutron detonator powerful enough to decimate an entire continent.

 Meanwhile in L.A., Senator Herbert Trent's daughter Jackie is chased by policemen while speeding to her sister's wedding.
 She crashes through the portal, escapes capture by Arklon's men, and is found by Ruh and Dar.
 Jackie is eventually captured by Arklon's men, and must trade information for her return to L.A..
 She reveals her father's friend Admiral Binns is Chief of Pacific Operations.
 Dar catches up and follows them through the portal into L.A., but must first deal with Police Lieutenant Coberly who has Dar arrested, and Ruh sent to the zoo.

 Jackie escapes Arklon at a clothing store and returns home.
 Bendowski tells Lt.
 Coberly what Arklon's "laser" (the Key of Magog) did to the store.
 Coberly questions Dar, who escapes and is picked up by Jackie who drives them away, passing Hollywood Pantages Theatre where "Beastmaster II: Through the Portal of Time" is on the marquee.

 Arklon magically "feeds" on the memories of an Army Lieutenant Colonel to gain entrance to the U.S. Army Strategic Research and Development Center, where Arklon and Lyranna take the neutron detonator, which has been armed.
 Arklon double-crosses Lyranna by feeding on her memories to open the portal without her help.
 While the detonator counts down, Dar blocks Arklon from returning through the portal.
 Arklon flees when police arrive, and ends up at Adventure Island where Dar fights him while zoo animals observe.

 General (Note: While credited as "Admiral Binns" and referred to as an Admiral in dialog by Jackie, other characters call him General Binns in dialog.
 General is an equivalent Army rank for a Navy Admiral.)
 Binns disarms the detonator.
 Dar leaves Kodo and Podo with Jackie and takes the Key of Magog back through the portal to use it for the good of the people.
-Pilgrims gather "to worship the sacred object left by the gods," Jackie's Porsche, which blares out Rock 'n' Roll.
+Pilgrims gather "to worship the sacred object left by the gods," Jackie's Porsche, which blares out rock music.